|Early Bird Registration Fee *||S$300.00 (closes on 10/08/2018, 11:59pm inclusive, Singapore time)|

 - Refreshments and lunches for the duration of the symposium

 Symposium dinner and post-symposium tour are not included in the registration fee.

-1. Tampines Central Community Café + Our Tampines Hub (confirmed with DP Architects), OR
+1. Tampines Central Community Café + Our Tampines Hub (with DP Architects)

 A1: Since 2012, Housing Development Board (HDB) collaborated with NUS to study how neighbourhoods can be better designed to encourage community bonding.
 A participatory design approach was adopted to co-create new community spaces with the residents.
 One of the ideas, Social Linkway, introduces communal functions and facilities to the linkways to encourage residents to linger, thereby transforming transitory linkways into more meaningful social spaces, which in turn leads to increased chances for incidental neighbouring.
 Tampines Central Community Cafe is one such node at the void deck of a HDB flat.
 A short walk away is Our Tampines Hub (OTH) designed by DP Architects.
 OTH brings together 13 public-sector stakeholders together under one roof and pioneers a design typology, a model of an integrated community complex of unprecedented scale.
 From inception, the wider community was engaged and participated in the design process via newsletters, social media channels, roadshows, focus group discussions, workshops, and neighbourhood parties.
 These engagements helped shape the design processes and influenced its outcomes.